Chuck Neubauer

 Chuck Neubauer (born 13 February 1950) is an American investigative reporter and journalist.
 He has written for Chicago newspapers including Chicago Today, the Chicago Tribune, the Chicago Sun-Times, and other news organizations including the Los Angeles Times and The Washington Times.

 He began working as a freelance journalist in 2013 in the D.C.
 Metro area and is a special contributor with the nonprofit, Better Government Association.
 Neubauer has made appearances on C-SPAN, and was featured on PBS in the 2006 Independent Lens series, "Democracy on Deadline."
 He was a recipient of the 1976 Pulitzer Prize for Local Investigative Specialized Reporting.

-Neubauer graduated from the Medill School of Journalism at Northwestern University, receiving his Bachelor's degree in 1972 and his Master's in 1973.
+Neubauer graduated from the Medill School of Journalism at Northwestern University, receiving his bachelor's degree in 1972 and his master's in 1973.
 He is married to freelance investigative reporter Sandy Bergo, with whom he has collaborated on a number of investigative reports.

 Career

-Neubauer has spent nearly five decades as an investigative reporter and journalist, reporting on government agencies and covering local and national political figures.
+Neubauer has spent nearly fifty years as an investigative reporter and journalist, reporting on government agencies and covering local and national political figures.
 He worked as an investigator for the non-profit Better Government Association, while attending Northwestern University; after graduation, he began working as a reporter at Chicago Today (1973–1974).

 He left to work for the Chicago Tribune in 1974, spending nine years with the newspaper, until leaving in 1983 for the Chicago Sun-Times (1983–2001).
 Neubauer worked with the Los Angeles Times (2001–2008), and The Washington Times from April 2009 until 2013.

 In 2006, Neubauer, in answering the question, '"What do you think of the present and future of independent journalism,"' gave some insight into his hope for the future of journalism, in an era of media giants saying:

 He finished his thoughts on the subject, saying, '"That said, I don't cover national security, which is more difficult now, and getting something under the Federal Freedom of Information Act is a cumbersome process."'

 In 2013, Neubauer began working as a freelance journalist, and as a special contributor for Better Government Association.